-Some have enormous amount of money.
+Some have enormous amount of wealth.
 Others are happy to own what is in their backpack and spend their Summers hiking around the country from camí to camí.

 The good news, is almost everyone has an interesting story to tell.
-I’m yet to meet a dull person here!
+Extremely interesting conversations are a daily occurrence.